Skip to Main Content

 Notes & Bibliography Style: Citing Books

-One author FIRST NOTE: Author's first & last names, Book Title (City of Publication: Publisher, Year), page numbers.
+One author FIRST NOTE: Author's first & last names, Book Title (Publisher, Year), page numbers.

 SUBSEQUENT NOTES: Author's last name, Shortened Book Title, page number.